clivetong/Talks/NetConf2024/README.md

 ### Pattern Matching

-Express your intent
+- express your intent

-Switch expressions give warning if all values not matched.
+- switch expressions give warning if all values not matched.
 Also if a pattern is redundant.

+---

 ![Patterns](images/patterns.png)

-Bug in the second method - subsumed warning soon

 ---

+Did you notice the bug in the second method - subsumed warning soon

+---

 ### File scoped namespaces

-Remove a complete layer of indent
+- remove a complete layer of indent

-Turn off whitespace diff when comparing
+- turn off whitespace diff when comparing

 ---

 ### init and required

 Makes the intent clearer, and avoids the nullable warning

+---

 ![required and init](images/required-init.png)